jhwoodward/pinboard/README.md

-# Stock Charts (prototype) #
+# React Board #

+Dashboard built with React and Google Material.

-A list of charts is populated from the local database.json file via a mock api.
+This demo shows a menu of chart items populated from the local database.json file via a mock api.

-Charts can be dragged from this list onto the work area, repositioned and resized.
+Items can be dragged from the menu onto the work area, repositioned and resized.
 When resized the displayed data adapts to show more detail.
 It is possible to change between different chart types.